martinbryant/elm-parcel-application/README.md

-# elm-application-parcel
+# elm-parcel-application

-An example Elm application built with Parcel.
+An example Elm application with navigation built with Parcel.

 ## Running the application